List of Bakugan Battle Brawlers characters: Linus Claude

 A Pyrus brawler and Castle Knight from Neathia.
 When the Gundalians break through the second shield, Captain Elright sends Linus to Earth to give him the Element within his partner, Pyrus Neo Zip Zam.
-When he arrives, he meets Shun, who thinks he is Gundalian at first but realizes his is Neathian after Jesse and Ren challenge them to a battle, saying that any friend of Fabia's is a friend of his.
+When he arrives, he meets Shun, who thinks he is Gundalian at first but realizes he is Neathian after Jesse and Ren challenge them to a battle, saying that any friend of Fabia's is a friend of his.
 Despite Zip Zam's power, they are both overwhelmed by Jesse and Zip Zam is taken.
-Linus, injured, it taken back to the brawlers while Dan heads out to win back Zip Zam.
+Linus, injured, is taken back to the brawlers while Dan heads out to win back Zip Zam.
 However, during that battle, Zip Zam gives the Element to Drago and subsequently dies.
 Zip Zam appears one final time in Linus' dream to say goodbye.
 Though saddened by the loss of his partner, Linus accepts that is it what he would have wanted.
 He returns to Neathia with the Brawlers.
 Much later in the series, Pyrus Rubanoid, Sid Arkale's partner before he died, accepts Linus as his new partner.